Tesla Accusing Ex-Employee Of Selling Self-Driving Technology To Chinese Rival

-Tesla has been renowned as a pioneer in their field, creating incredible cars that run without petroleum gas so as to be more environmentally friendly, and working on technology that will one day mean cars will be able to drive themselves completely.
+Tesla has been renowned as a pioneer in its field, creating incredible, more environmentally friendly cars that run without petroleum gas and working on technology that will one day mean cars will be able to completely drive themselves.

 That technology has been improving drastically under the Tesla banner, but the brand has recently had some trouble with Chinese rival Xiaopeng Motors.
-The California-based company has accused a former employee, engineer Guangzhi Cao, of stealing their self-driving tech, the Autopilot source code, and selling it to the Chinese startup, according to CNN.
+The California-based company has accused a former employee, engineer Guangzhi Cao, of stealing their self-driving tech, the Autopilot source code, and selling it to the Chinese startup, according to a report by CNN.

 The legal complaint filed by Tesla states that “Cao uploaded complete copies of the company’s self-driving source code to his personal Apple iCloud account.”

 It is believed that he took a total of “300,000 files and directories” during his time working with Tesla.

 But the lawsuit then explains that after Cao was given a job at Xiaopeng Motors, he suddenly deleted 120,000 of those files and even disconnected his Apple account from his work computer.
 He then proceeded to repeatedly log into his Tesla account and delete his browser history.

-In the meantime, Xiaopeng Motors has denied any knowledge of such underhanded business regarding Cao, but state that they have launched an internal investigation within the company to determine if Tesla’s accusation is true.
+In the meantime, Xiaopeng Motors has denied any knowledge of such underhanded business regarding Cao, but state that it has launched an internal investigation within the company to determine if Tesla’s accusation is true.

 Tesla is accusing a former employee of stealing intellectual property worth hundreds of millions of dollars and sharing it with a Chinese rival https://t.co/Sa0oecF73u pic.twitter.com/mMawpZGuLH